Rules and Procedures

 - Contestants may bring any materials to the contest except computing devices (including calculators), machine readable media, or devices requiring a wall outlet.
 While cell phones are not explicitly disallowed, the expectation is that they are not to be used during the tournament except for emergency communications.

 - Teams may work on the problems in any order.
+Teams may submit a potential solution to a problem multiple times until correct.

 - A team may make submissions to the judges at any time during the contest.
 Judged runs are made on data created by the judges to test the correctness of the program.
 These are done on the judges' computer.
 After a judged run, the team will receive only a message with one of the following responses from the judges: